 War Is Hell

 We start out the series with a pair of lovable Autobots on routine patrol, admitting that they almost miss the action of fighting Decepticons.
 Yet only five minutes in, we're reminded that at its core, Transformers is a war story, and in war, people die.
 Hence, with brutal fanfare, Cliffjumper goes out a Deadpan Snarker to his last as The Dragon Starscream slays him with one strike.
 This element is probably the most prevalent in the whole series, with the only thing keeping the Autobots from becoming Not So Different is their Morality Pet humans giving them something to fight for rather than only fighting against.
-However, it also mixes a terrifying degree of realism into the idea as well. both enemies might be The Remnant, but the 'Cons have a warship and army.
+However, it also mixes a terrifying degree of realism into the idea as well.
+Both sides might be The Remnant, but the 'Cons have a warship and army.
 The most the Autobots can do is strike out and slow their progress.
 When push comes to shove and the 'Cons attack full force, all the Autobots can do is retreat, while the 'Cons Blow UP the Autobot base.

 Killed Off For Real